-BIZARRE-PRIVILEGED ITEMS IN THE UNIVERSE: THE LOGIC OF LIKENESS
+BIZARRE-PRIVILEGED ITEMS IN THE UNIVERSE: THE LOGIC OF LIKENESS by Paul North

 An imaginative new theory of likeness that ranges widely across history and subjects, from physics and evolution to psychology, language, and art

 Philosophy 336 pp. | 4 color + 5 b&w illus.
 Published in 2021